cisco-ie/telemetry_stacks/getting_started.md

 ## Setting up Telemetry on XE

 Streming telemetry on XE uses NETCONF streaming.
 NETCONF Streaming is a feature added by Cisco to NETCONF in their custom Python client, [ncc](https://github.com/CiscoDevNet/ncc).
 Due to the fact they use NETCONF, only XML is supported in encoding.

+**Ensure that you start the databases first

 #### Configure Telemetry